Teach Your Children “Wellth”

 AFTER THE EVENTS OF THAT DAY, I KNEW I HAD TO MAKE CONTACT WITH MY CLIENTS.
 “STAY INVESTED” DIDN’T SEEM LIKE GOOD ADVICE (ESPECIALLY BECAUSE I WASN’T CONFIDENT IT WAS PROPER ADVICE).

-WHAT I DID WAS COMPARE THE PERFORMANCE OF THE U.S. STOCK MARKET (AS REPRSENTED BY THE NO-FEE, UNMANAGED S&P 500) DURING TIMES OF NEGATIVE WORLD AND NATIONAL EVENTS.
+WHAT I DID WAS COMPARE THE PERFORMANCE OF THE U.S. STOCK MARKET (AS REPRESENTED BY THE NO-FEE, UNMANAGED S&P 500) DURING TIMES OF NEGATIVE WORLD AND NATIONAL EVENTS.
 THIS ESSAY IS A SNAPSHOT TAKEN DURING A DIFFICULT TIME IN AMERICA.
 THE HISTORIC EVENTS AND THE MARKET PERFORMANCE ARE LOCKED IN HISTORY.
 SOME OF THE OTHER SECTIONS CONTAIN MY INVESTMENT RECOMMENDATIONS AT THE TIME—PLEASE SEE THE ACCOMPANYING NOTES.

 September 20, 2001